InfoAmazonia/jeo-plugin/README.md

 git clone git@github.com:EarthJournalismNetwork/jeo-plugin.git
 ```

-Set up a WordPress installation.
+* Set up a WordPress installation.
 This could be a dedicated installation to develop Jeo or you can use an existing instance you have.
+(Note: This plugin requires WordPress 5.3)

 ### Build